LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:57 AM

 Got to do two out of the three activities for Day 2 in Ruby.
 Got a few errors here and there but that allowed me to understand how the language worked a little better.

+### 6:49 PM

+I've completed  all the Day 2 activities and have gotten a little more than halfway through Day 3 for Ruby.
+Reading got slowed down coz I ended up enjoying messing around with the language and trying out different stuff with it.
+I just find a few things weird, like `some_string.titleize`.

+## July 26, 2018

+### 8:27 PM

+I tried to read up a bit but unfortunately, I was a little too sick to even concentrate and had too heavy of a head.
+Maybe tomorrow would be a bit better?